Research Areas

 Environmental Tobacco and Cannabis Waste

 Discarded cigarette butts are among the most prevalent litter found at ocean beaches and in inland waterways.
-However, their impact on the environment has not been evaluated.
-Cigarette tobacco and cigarette smoke contain numerous toxic chemicals, and cigarette filters are made of non-biodegradable plastic that trap cigarette smoke particulates and less volatile chemicals.
-Therefore, harmful chemicals may leach from the filters and unburt tobacco in cigarette butts.
+In addition, the growing popularity and improper disposal of electronic nicotine delivery devices (ENDS) is an emerging source of tobacco product waste.
+However, the environmental and health impacts of these tobacco waste products have not been evaluated.
+Cigarette tobacco and smoke contain numerous toxic chemicals, and cigarette filters are made of non-biodegradable plastic that traps cigarette smoke particulates and less volatile chemicals.
+Therefore, harmful chemicals may leach from the filters and unburnt tobacco in cigarette butts.

 Documentary on the potential environmental impact of discarded cigarette butts.